zkcrypto/cryptolib/README.md

 ## Files in cryptolib

-- `ddh.lean` - provides a formal specification of the decisional Diffie-Hellman assumption on a finite cyclic group

 - [elgamal.lean](src/elgamal.lean) - contains the formal specification of the ElGamal public key encryption protocol, and the formal proofs of correctness

 - `negligible.lean` - defines negligible functions and provides several useful lemmas regarding negligible functions